avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. Iscar's _Matkash_ plant in _Tefen_ in northern Israel was an uber hi-tech factory that manufactured hundreds of different small cutting blades according to different chemical compositions and sizes via a [sintering](https://en.wikipedia.org/wiki/Sintering) process.
 Typically the blades were bonded to steel materials, e.g. a circular saw.

 2. The plant was totally automated.
-Human intervention was required only in the event of an accident, where there was a red siren on top of the workstation.
+Human intervention was required in the event of maintenance or an accident.

 3. The plant included: